 Under 2014 började jag öva Medveten Andning, enligt Anders Olssons riktlinjer.
 Brände ut mig 2009 och var mycket dålig under många år med konstant ångest och depression.
 2013 hade jag själv satt ut mina mediciner och slutat röka och börjat träna löpning.
 Hade då fortfarande återkommande ångest trots att mitt mående var mycket bättre.

 During 2014, I began to practice Conscious Breathing according to Anders Olsson’s guidelines.
 I had burned out in 2009 and did not feel well at all for many years, suffering from constant anxiety and depression.
 In 2013, I had stopped using my medicines by my own initiative and quit smoking, and started running as well.
 I still suffered from recurring anxiety, despite feeling much better.

-On January 7, 2014, I received the book The Power of Your Breath in the mail and began reading it as well as doing the exercises it contained.
+On January 7, 2014, I received the book Conscious Breathing in the mail and began reading it as well as doing the exercises it contained.
 From that day on, my anxiety began to recede.
 That same week, I began doing yoga and found it helpful in the beginning of my breathing retraining.

 Improved sleep through Sleep Tape

 I also began to breathe through my nose during my running, as well as during walks and bike rides.
 It was hard in the beginning because my nasal passages felt too narrow.
 I slowed down my tempo and quickly experienced improvement.
 I began taping my mouth shut at night around the same time.
 The first time, I woke up in the middle of the night, panicked a little, and removed the tape.